sreesanthmk2020Admin/vstar/README.md

 Improve logging around locator failures and skipped/commented steps to enhance traceability and support faster resolution.
 	8. Weekly Sync with QA + Dev
 Schedule a weekly QA-DEV sync meeting to align on locator naming conventions, upcoming UI changes, and any functional impact.

+Subject: Clarification on Project Delivery Approach and Board Format

+Hi [Scrum Master’s Name],

+I hope you’re doing well.

+I wanted to confirm my understanding regarding our current delivery approach.
+As I see it, we are following the Agile methodology with all core Scrum ceremonies in place and operating in a 2-week sprint cycle.
+While our current tracking board is in a Kanban format, there is a plan to transition to a full Scrum board setup at a later stage.

+Could you please confirm if this understanding is correct, or let me know if there are any updates or changes to this approach?

+Thanks in advance for your guidance.

+Best regards,
+[Your Name]